will-arden/skylark-v/README.md

 # skylark-v
 *skylark-v* is a lightweight and straightforward 4-stage [RISC-V](https://riscv.org/) processor, inspired by [RI5CY](https://www.pulp-platform.org/docs/ri5cy_user_manual.pdf) and implemented in SystemVerilog.
 The standout feature of this design is the inclusion of a hardware acceleration unit for [Binarized Neural Network (BNN)](https://arxiv.org/abs/1603.05279) inference operations.

+This university project is designed for the Digilent Basys 3 development board, and is compatible with the undivided 100MHz clock provided onboard.
+The IP, along with the constraint file and the zipped Vivado project (2018.3 webpack edition) can be found in the build folder.

 A link to the project planning interface (Notion) can be found [here.](https://boatneck-ping-f37.notion.site/Individual-Project-24f37a1b95bd4415b68c7d97c25824d7?pvs=4) It documents the journey so far!

 ### System Design Diagram: